 Keep things short and sweet—including your headers and supporting paragraphs.
 Simple content is digestible and can be scanned and skimmed by readers.
 Keeping jargon and technical terminology to a minimum also helps extend your reach.

 In our case, we knew that we wanted to clearly communicate our services and differentiators.
 Perhaps most importantly, we wanted to address audience pain points and industry-specific buyer personas.
-To account for this, we included a selection of FAQs on each service page—and optimized these questions to reflect actual inquiries that prospects may search for.
+To account for this, we included a selection of FAQs on each service page (see below for a quick example) and optimized these questions to reflect actual inquiries we may hear from prospects.

 5. Refine & Align